launchdarkly-labs/scarlett-critter-casting/DAY_8_OBSERVABLE_LLMS.md

 → Would benefit from custom eval criteria to avoid this confusion
 ```

-**The Hilarious Reality:** The eval thinks we're putting ACTUAL ribbons on ACTUAL cats.
+The eval thinks we're putting ACTUAL ribbons on ACTUAL cats.
 It doesn't realize these are AI-generated images.
 So when the casting suggests "sparkly collar with bells," the eval judge practically calls animal services.

 ## 🎁 Your turn: See the complete picture 🔔